Investment Shastra

 Finding a good Mutual Fund to invest in requires you to answer 3 essential questions:

-With over 300 equity mutual funds available, selection can feel overwhelming.
-Many investors simplify the decision by choosing funds with the highest recent returns.
-While convenient, this approach is flawed.
+Learning how to choose the right equity mutual fund can feel overwhelming.
+With over 300 equity mutual funds available, many investors simplify the decision by selecting funds with the highest recent returns.
+While convenient, this approach is often misleading.

 Past returns reflect what has already happened—not what lies ahead.
-They are influenced by start-date bias, market cycles, and temporary valuation tailwinds.
-More importantly, they reveal little about risk or sustainability.
-Fund selection requires a structured, forward-looking framework.
+They can be influenced by start-date bias, market cycles, and temporary valuation tailwinds.
+More importantly, they reveal little about the quality of underlying holdings, risk profile, or the sustainability of future returns.

-1. The Right Fund: Assess Quality, Consistency, and Cost
+1. How to Choose an Equity Mutual Fund: Assess Quality, Consistency, and Cost

 Selecting an investment-worthy fund begins with evaluating three core attributes.